JefreyHildebrandt/ceros-ski-master/README.md

     * for instance both the skier and the rhino need to know when they collide with an Obstacle
       * the rhino will destroy the obstacle and the skier will crash
     * both need to know when they collide into eachother
+      * rhino will begin the eat animation
+      * skier will change its asset to a pool of blood
     * both have a need for a move() function every frame
   * Adding this manager took some of the responsibility off of Game.ts and allowed all MovingEntities to be controlled by this manager
     * This also followed the pattern presented by ObstacleManager and AssetManager
+    * moved the skier controls from the keyboard from Game.js to MovingEntityManager since Game doesn't need to know how to move the skier
   * Allows easier unit testing without having to create/mock a Game object
 * Skier can outrun the rhino
   * I liked the idea that the skier if performing perfectly could outrun the rhino